Single-pixel imaging of a translational object: Method

-As shown in Fig.\ref{fgr:fig1}, the proposed pattern sequence consists of six patterns for each frame.
+As shown in Fig.~\ref{fgr:fig1}, the proposed pattern sequence consists of six patterns for each frame.

-Two differential Hadamard basis patterns that encoded the object spatial information are embedded in every four Fourier basis patterns for achieving the high rate of Ref.[\citenum{zhang2019image}] and finally imaging the moving objects.The first four binary Fourier basis patterns of all motion frames are the same which is corresponding to the Fourier basis patterns of $P(f_x,0,0)$, $P(f_x,0,\pi/2)$, $P(0,f_y,0)$, and $P(0,f_y,\pi/2)$.
-The spatial frequency $f_x$ and $f_y$ in this work are both $2/m$, where $m \times m$ is the spatial resolution of the image.
+Two differential Hadamard basis patterns that encoded the object spatial information are embedded in every four Fourier basis patterns to achieve the high rate of Ref.[\citenum{zhang2019image}], and finally, the moving object is imaged.
+The first four binary Fourier basis patterns of all motion frames are the same which correspond to the Fourier basis patterns of $P(f_x,0,0)$, $P(f_x,0,\pi/2)$, $P(0, f_y,0)$, and $P(0, f_y,\pi/2)$, respectively.
+The spatial frequencies $f_x$ and $f_y$ in this study are both $2/m$, where $m \times m$ represents the spatial resolution of the image.
 The two differential Hadamard patterns $H_+^k$ and $H_-^k$ are calculated from the $k^{th}$ Hadamard pattern $H^k$:

 $H_+^k$ plus $H_-^k$ also equals the all-one pattern.
-The Hadamard patterns in each motion frame are different.
-Each Hadamard pattern is selected according to the total variation(TV) sorted method\cite{yu2020super}.
-For six patterns of each frame, the corresponding single-pixel detection values are $I_{x0}$, $I_{x\pi/2}$, $I_{y0}$, $I_{y\pi/2}$, $I_{H+}$, and $I_{H-}$, respectively.
-Based on the four-step phase shift method, The two Fourier coefficients are calculated by:
+The Hadamard patterns in each motion frame differ.
+Each Hadamard pattern is selected according to the total variation (TV) sorted method\cite{yu2020super}.
+For six patterns of each frame, the corresponding single-pixel values are $I_{x,0}$, $I_{x,\pi/2}$, $I_{y,0}$, $I_{y,\pi/2}$, $I_{H+}$, and $I_{H-}$, respectively.
+Based on the four-step phase-shifting method, the two Fourier coefficients are calculated by:

 and the Hadamard coefficient can be calculated by: